 Performer and singer/songwriter from Kentucky, Erin Coburn has captivated her audiences since a young age, with her prowess on guitar, her powerful vocals, and bringing her own style of Rock with Blues influences into the 21st century.
 Those that attend Erin’s live shows describe her as having a mesmerizing stage presence with her intricate arrangements and dynamic lyrics that stirs the soul.
 She commands her band with an effortless confidence while giving the audience something unexpected, like shredding her electric ukulele during a hypnotizing solo.

 Erin’s first two original albums, Chaos Before Conformity (2015) and Queen of Nothing (2017), showed more of her blues roots with young, unbridled creativity.
-Her third album, currently being recorded, captures her natural progression to a more mature sound with edgier lyrics and searing guitar solos.
-Look for the release late Spring 2019.
+Her third album captures her natural progression to a more mature sound with edgier lyrics and searing guitar solos.
+Her creation of Rock with Blues influences with a 21st century sound.
+Look for the release November 8, 2019.

 Some of Erin’s accomplishments include:

 • Performed with Grammy Award winning artists in Nashville

 • Plays festivals and venues across the U.S. including, Milwaukee Summerfest and King Biscuit Blues Festival